-An SBA commercial real estate loan is available via the SBA 7a or the SBA 504 program for most types of buildings and property that are primarily occupied by a borrower’s business.
+SBA real estate loans are available via the 7a or the 504 program for most types of buildings and property that are primarily occupied by a borrower’s business.

 The SBA 7a allows 100% financing for a commercial property and the 504 is typically limited to 90%.

-The types of real estate that SBA loans can be used to finance include everything from generic buildings that house almost any type of business to mixed-use buildings with residential tenants to RV Parks, campgrounds, marinas and many types of property in between.
+The types of real estate that small business administration loans can be used to finance include everything from generic buildings that house almost any type of business to mixed-use buildings with residential tenants to RV Parks, campgrounds, marinas and many types of property in between.

 - Down Payment – not all lenders require one

 - Credit Quality– most lenders have a minimum credit score but not all and some will lend to borrowers with a prior bankruptcy

 - Cash Flow/Debt Service Coverage – many lenders do NOT require 2 full years of solid cash flow or historical debt service coverage of 1.25 and some will work off of projections.